A wave of relief crashes into you as you finally press the Get Your Free Quote button on the request a quote page.

 What now?

-Every day Strouse carefully inspects quote requests, yet your quote could take days or even weeks to complete depending on the project's complexity.
+Strouse inspects quote requests daily, yet your quote could take days or even weeks to complete depending on the project's complexity.
 Learn how to prepare for the upcoming steps of our quoting process and how you can speed up the timeline.

-Requesting a die cut quote from us is the tip of the iceberg.
+Requesting a quote from us is the tip of the iceberg.

-A simple quote typically takes 2-3 days in total, whereas a complex quote might take over 2 weeks to finish.
+A simple quote typically takes 2-3 days to complete, whereas a complex quote might take over 2 weeks.
+These are all the steps that can affect your timeline after you request a quote:

 STEP 1: DISCUSSING YOUR PROBLEM AND THE PROPOSED SOLUTION